stevavoliajvar/stop_cloudflare/PEOPLE.md

 "It's a bit of a #hypocrisy for #privacytoolsIO to subject their donors to a #Cloudflare site.
 No warning is given to tell their pro-privacy supporters that their name, address, and sensitive financial data will be shared with a #privacy abuser." by @[batalanto](https://todon.nl/@batalanto/103097101716393570)

 "interessant, eine Website a la github, die die Umtriebe von #cloudflare dokumentiert" by @[alm10965](https://social.bau-ha.us/@alm10965/102670940812325433)

+"plz avoid imgur.com - It's #CloudFlare'd." by @[aktivismoEstasMiaLuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/103131170879379868)

+"The bad side-effect is that *many*  are registering on mastodon.social, which is centralized on #Cloudflare & ultimately detrimental." by @[batalanto](https://todon.nl/@batalanto/103127670786580635)

+"I suggest leaving mastodon.social & choosing a different #Mastodon node.
+Mastodon is about #decentralization, and the mastodon.social node is #centralized on #CloudFlare" by @[aktivismoEstasMiaLuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/103127507035816683)

 "OK #cloudflare hat mich blacklisted.
 Hmm, von cloudflare habe ich schon so manch schlechtes gehört !
 Irgendwie ahnte ich doch so etwas, daß ich XXX.com nicht mehr nutzen kann." by @[alm10965](https://social.bau-ha.us/@alm10965/102670832938054598)